Silestone vs Caesarstone – What’s the Difference & Which is Best?

 Based in Spain and founded in the 1990s, Silestone is a subsidiary of the larger Italian company Cosentino.
 Silestone exports its quartz to over 80 countries, giving it a global reputation.

 They started with home design but have since expanded their origins to include commercial applications of quartz, such as building facades.
 Silestone is a market leader with a reputation for offering a wide variety of colour options.

 Founded in 1987, Caesarstone was the pioneer of the natural quartz surfaces market.
 Caesarstone is headquartered in Israel, with two manufacturing plants in Israel as well as one in the US and one in India.

 Caesarstone exports its quartz to 50 countries worldwide and offers both home and commercial applications for its products.
 Like Silestone, they are a market leader in quartz countertops.

 Silestone vs Caesarstone

 To help understand each brand a little more I’ve broken them down into six sections.
-This will help you compare the difference and find out which brand is best for your kitchen.
+This will help you compare the differences and find out which brand is best for your kitchen.

 Both Silestone and Caesarstone countertops are non-porous and highly resistant to stains.
 This means you’ll be safe from coffee, wine, vinegar, or oil stains.

-Overall, they perform well with very good scratch, stain and heat resistance.
+Overall, they perform well with scratch, stain and heat resistance.

 Therefore, you should always use a board or trivet to protect the countertop.